 It has long been understood that volatile chemicals can be transported in groundwater.
 More recently it has been discovered that they can also be found in the air spaces between soil particles as vapour.

-The EPA has been in contact with property owners in the Thebarton area regarding results of indoor air sampling.
-This was to identify whether any TCE vapours from the contaminated groundwater had entered their homes.
+The EPA conducted indoor air sampling in a number of properties within the Thebarton assessment area to identify whether any TCE vapours from the contaminated groundwater had entered their homes.

-Three of these properties measured no TCE in indoor air and are considered safe.
-Five of the properties measured within the 'Intervention' category of the indoor air level response range overleaf, and the EPA and Renewal SA are now working with these residents to design solutions that will reduce the TCE vapour to safe levels.
+Nine of these properties measured no TCE in indoor air and are considered safe.
+Six of the properties measured within the 'Intervention' category of the indoor air level response range overleaf, and the EPA and Renewal SA are now working with these residents to design solutions that will reduce the TCE vapour to safe levels.